Krokette/Krokette/README.md

   </h1>
 <br><br>

+> [!TIP]
+**Did you think someone would try this in your app?**
+> Give me your app, I'll twist it, turn it . . .
+and find glitches you never knew existed. 🧐

 <!--
 **Krokette/Krokette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.